MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/imagevariabledescriptorpreview_modelfeaturekind.md

 # Windows.AI.MachineLearning.Preview.ImageVariableDescriptorPreview.ModelFeatureKind

 ## -description
-Gets the data type of the image variable.
+Gets the data type of the variable.

 ## -property-value
-The data type of the image variable.
+The data type of the variable.

 ## -remarks

 ## -see-also

 ## -examples
+public void Evaluator(LearningModelPreview model)
+{
+	// Retrieve the first input feature which is an image ILearningModelVariableDescriptorPreview inputImageFeatureDescription = model.Description.InputFeatures.FirstOrDefault(feature=>feature.ModelFeatureKind == LearningModelFeatureKindPreview.Image);

+    ImageVariableDescriptorPreview imageDescriptor = (ImageVariableDescriptorPreview)inputImageFeatureDescription;

+	// Ensure the input feature is of type image if (imageDescriptor.ModelFeatureKind != LearningModelFeatureKindPreview.Image)
+    {
+        throw new Exception("Invalid feature type");
+    }

+ }